 Another option, depending on your financial situation and the size of your debt, is to file bankruptcy.

-If you file Chapter 7 bankruptcy, all of your debts will be forgiven and the debt collector will not be able to collect from you.
-If you file Chapter 13 bankruptcy, you might be able to negotiate a significantly lower amount to pay the debt collector, depending on your situation.
+- Chapter 13 bankruptcy: You might be able to negotiate a significantly lower amount to pay the debt collector, depending on your situation.
 Once you pay the agreed-upon amount, you can no longer be pursued by or sued by a debt collector.

 Filing for bankruptcy is a major financial move with damaging effects.
 Speak with a counselor, financial advisor or other qualified professional before you seek out this option.

-What not to do when you’re being sued by a debt collector
+What NOT to do when being sued by a debt collector

 If a debt collector on the phone insists you must pay immediately, take a deep breath and count to 10.
 Don’t agree to anything or share too much information.
 Ask for a debt validation letter or proof of the lawsuit in writing before anything else.